bufbuild-ru/docs/docs/bufstream/integrations/redpanda-console/index.md

 ---

-# Redpanda Console
+# Redpanda Console™

-Redpanda Console™ is a web application that helps you manage, inspect, and debug Kafka-compatible workloads.
+Redpanda Console is a web application that helps you manage, inspect, and debug Kafka-compatible workloads.

-## Deploy Redpanda Console™ with a production Bufstream cluster
+## Deploy Redpanda Console with a production Bufstream cluster

 ### Prerequisites